penrose/penrose/packages/docs-site/blog/2023/03/17/new-language-features.md

 <BlogMeta github="liangyiliang" date="2023-03-17" />

-I joined the Penrose team in July 2022, and was in charge of a few language-related improvements to Penrose which have the potential of making Penrose more flexible.
+I joined the Penrose team in July 2022, and worked on of a few language-related improvements to Penrose which have the potential of making Penrose more flexible.

 ## Binary Symmetric Predicates